Mayonnaisu/manga-image-translator/my_tools/docs/README.md

 ## UPDATE
 > [!IMPORTANT]
 > **Change Logs:**
 > - Improve error handling.
-Some errors are not captured properly by PowerShell.
+Some errors are not captured properly by Windows PowerShell (stock/5.1).
 I'm still grappling with it ⚔️.
 > - Change the default image merging function for `MIT-local-webtoon-launcher.ps1` back to merge into 1 image instead of 2 (**customizable:** in `settings.json`, change `"merged_image_number": 1`  to another number).
 > - After translation, images are merged into 1 before being splitted into the number of parts as the input images if the specified merged image number is greater than 1.
 > - Remove delete confirmation for merged images & set the option to automatically delete by default (**customizable** in `settings.json`).